github/docs/content/actions/guides/deploying-to-google-kubernetes-engine.md

 This guide will show you how to use GitHub Actions to build and deploy a containerized application from Google Container Registry (GCR) to GKE.

 ### Prerequisites
-To adopt this workflow, you will first need to complete the following setup steps:
+To adopt this workflow, you will first need to complete the following setup steps for your [Kubernetes](https://kubernetes.io/) project.
+This guide assumes you already have a Dockerfile and a Kubernetes Deployment configuration file in the root of your project.
+See [here](https://github.com/google-github-actions/setup-gcloud/tree/master/example-workflows/gke) for a concrete example.

 #### Create a GKE cluster
 For example, after [authenticating](https://cloud.google.com/sdk/gcloud/reference/auth/login) with the [`gcloud` CLI](https://cloud.google.com/sdk/gcloud/reference), part of the [Cloud SDK](https://cloud.google.com/sdk/gcloud#the_gcloud_cli_and_cloud_sdk):